jdereg/json-io/README.md

 See https://github.com/jdereg/json-command-servlet for a light-weight servlet that processes Ajax / XHR calls.

 Featured on http://json.org.
+ * 2.7.1
+  * BigDecimal and BigInteger are now always written as a primitive (immutable, non-referenced) value.
+This uniformizes their output.
  * 2.7.0
   * Updated to support JSON root of `String`, `Integer`, Floating point, and `Boolean`, per the updated JSON RFP.
 Example, the `String` "football" is considered valid JSON.
 The `JsonReader.readObject()` API and `JsonReader.jsonToJava()` will return a `String` in this case.
 The `JsonReader.jsonToMaps()` API will still return a `Map (JsonObject)`, and the `@items` key will contain an `Object[]` with the single value (`String, Integer, Double, Boolean`) in it.
   * When a Java `Map` has only `String` keys in it, json-io will use the JSON object keys directly and associate the values to the keys as expected.
 For example, the `Map` ['Football':true] would be written `{"Football":true}`.
 However, if the keys are non-Strings, then Maps will be written as a JSON object with `{"@keys":[...], "@items":[...]}`, where `@keys` is an array [] of all the keys, and the `@items` is an array [] of all the values.
 Entry 0 of `@keys` matches with Entry 0 in the `@items` array, and so on.
 Thanks for Christian Reuschling for making the request and then supplying the implementation.